slune-org/ts-transform-auto-require/README.md

 The transformer holds its configuration under the `autoRequires` parameters, which is an array of objects containing:

+- `source`: the definition of the source, the files to be required — this is a mandatory object containing:
   - `glob`: the [glob](https://www.npmjs.com/package/glob) format used to select files, relative to project root — this parameter is mandatory;
-- `ignore`: either a string or an array of strings for the files to ignore — the value is directly given to the `ignore` option of [glob](https://www.npmjs.com/package/glob) — this parameter is optional;
+  - `ignore`: either a string or an array of strings for the files to ignore — the value is directly given to the `ignore` option of [glob](https://www.npmjs.com/package/glob) — this parameter is optional.
 - `target`: the definition of the target, where variable to be initialized will be found — this is a mandatory object containing:
   - `file`: the name of the file containing the variable (mandatory);
   - `variable`: the name of the variable to initialize with the `require`s (mandatory).